I was born with my twin brother – we were 3 minutes apart, and I was the youngest.

-Slowly over the next 2 years, I became his slave.
+Slowly over the next two years, I became his “slave.”
 I learnt the hard way – if I hadn’t cooked or cleaned to his particular liking, it was always my fault.
-I “made him do it” and actually “no-one else would want me as I was pathetic and ugly”.
+I “made him do it” and actually, “no-one else would want me as I was pathetic and ugly.”
 I believed everything he said.

 The beatings were regular and got worse, especially after he drank.
 He would never hit me on the face so favoured strangling me and beating my torso area, whether it was with his fists or his feet.
 I was always able to cover the areas of bruising and we lived in a big Victorian house so the walls were thick.
 My cries for help were nothing more than a muffle to neighbours, I later learned.

 I distanced myself from my parents.
-My dad still thought my Fiancé was this amazing guy and my mum always asked why I would go weeks, even months without contact but I got fed up with the lies I told her – so just didn’t bother seeing her in the end.
-It was obviously “my fault” anyway and I was scared that my dad would think of me as a failure and to anyone looking in, we were this perfect couple in a perfect relationship.
+My dad still thought my Fiancé was this amazing guy, and my mum always asked why I would go weeks, even months, without contact.
+But I got fed up with the lies I told her – so just didn’t bother seeing her in the end.
+It was obviously “my fault” anyway and I was scared that my dad would think of me as a failure.
+To anyone looking in, we were this perfect couple in a perfect relationship.

 One night, he raped me.
 I remember collapsing at work the next day and being taken to the Doctor.
 Luckily my periods were always heavy and painful so no-one suspected anything.

 After an investigative operation, they discovered my insides were messed up.
 It didn’t help that they found I also had polycystic ovaries, endometriosis and insulin resistance, I was told I was never going to have children.